- What is ‘academic misconduct’?

 If no potential academic misconduct is found in your assignment but there are some concerns about your referencing, you will be invited to a workshop and your results will be released.

-3) You are invited to a discipline level meeting for poor academic practice
+3) You are invited to a department level meeting for poor academic practice

 If some potential poor academic practice is found in your assignment, you will be invited to a meeting to talk about it.

-4) You are invited to a college level meeting for academic misconduct
+4) You are invited to a faculty level meeting for academic misconduct

 If some potential academic misconduct is found in your assignment, you will be invited to a meeting to talk about it.

 We appreciate that for a lot of students, receiving the investigation letter can cause a lot of stress and anxiety.
 At this stage, you will need to wait to see what the next step will be.
-If you receive a letter inviting you to a discipline or college level meeting, we can meet with you to help you prepare for this.
+If you receive a letter inviting you to a department or faculty level meeting, we can meet with you to help you prepare for this.

 If receiving this letter significantly impacts your mental health, we would encourage you to reach out to Wellbeing for support.

 What can I expect from the meeting?